efenichel/capn_stuff/README.md

 groundwater_capn.R is an R script students will need to do the problem set. my_gw_data.RData stored a dataset for the exercise, but groundwater_capn.R pulls this from Github automatically, so don't worry about it.

+I have also put code here that enable you to remake Figure 4 from Fenichel and Abbott 2014 JAERE.